Deltares/ra2ce/docs2/getting_started/installation.rst

 Binder environment
 +++++++++++++++++++++++++++
 Binder provides us an online web-tool capable of hosting a ``conda`` environment with the latest-greatest version of `RA2CE` already installed and ready to be used.
-In this environment you will find all our available examples as well as the possibility to create your own `Jupyter` notebooks or experiment with the `CLI` options.
+In this environment you will find all our available examples as well as the possibility to create your own `Jupyter` notebooks.

 - Our `ra2ce jupyter-binder <https://mybinder.org/v2/gh/Deltares/ra2ce/jupyter-binder>`_ environment.
 - More about `binder <https://mybinder.readthedocs.io/en/latest/>`_.